Invariant laminations for irreducible automorphisms of free groups: Introduction

 For pseudo-Anosov mapping classes $[h]$ of $\Sigma$ it is well known that the induced action on $\cal T(\Sigma) \cup \cal{PLM}(\Sigma)$ has uniform North-South dynamics.
 In particular, $[h]$ has precisely one attracting and one repelling fixed point on $\cal{PLM}(\Sigma)$.
-These very statements are also true for the induced actions of {\em atoroidal iwip automorphisms} of $\FN$ on both ``cousin spaces'', $\CVNbar$ and $\PCurr$, so that the (much studied) class of atoroidal iwip automorphisms should be considered as strict analogue of the class of pseudo-Anosov mapping classes.
+These very statements are also true for the induced actions of {\em atoroidal iwip automorphisms} of $\FN$ (as defined in subsection \ref{iwips}) on both ``cousin spaces'', $\CVNbar$ and $\PCurr$, so that the (much studied) class of atoroidal iwip automorphisms should be considered as strict analogue of the class of pseudo-Anosov mapping classes.
+In subsection \ref{iwips} we explain that this class also coincides with the class of {\em irreducible hyperbolic automorphisms} of $\FN$.
 In \cite{KL3} it has been shown that for any atoroidal iwip $\phi \in \Out(\FN)$ the {\em forward limit tree} $T_+ = T_+(\phi) \in \cvnbar$, which defines the attracting fixed point $[T_+] \in \CVNbar$, is perpendicular to the {\em backward limit current} $\mu_- = \mu_-(\phi) \in \curr$, which gives the repelling fixed point $[\mu_-] \in \PCurr$:

 The main result of this paper can now be stated as follows: